GIS-S-mart/3D_modelling_VR/README.md

 ## Requirements

-- The VE shall enable the designer to define dimensional constraints
+- The VE shall enable the designer to define dimensional constraints (length, raduis, distance, angle)
--
+- The VE shall enable the designer to define geometrical constraints (horizontal, vertical, fix/unfix, end point, mid-point, perpendicular, concentric, parallel, tangent, equidistant)
+- The VE shall enable the designer to define canonical shapes (cone, cylinder, box, sphere)
+- The VE shall enable the designer to define volumic operators (extrude, sweep, revolve)
+- The VE shall enable the designer to define boolean operators (union, intesect, substract)
+- The VE shall enable the designer to define surfacic operators (offset, patch)
+- The VE shall enable the designer to define engineering features (hole, chamfer, ribs)
+- The VE shall enable the designer to geometric entities (spline, circle, rectangle, point, plane, line)

 ## Measures of performance